 Membership prices vary depending upon location and contract duration but generally range from $99 – $199 a month.
 Definitely reach out to a location near you for a better idea of what a membership at your local BBC location would cost!

-In full disclosure, my membership fees to Burn Boot Camp have now been waived, as the owner kindly offered to do so since I’ve blogging about it so much.
+In full disclosure, my membership fees to Burn Boot Camp have now been waived, as the owner kindly offered to do so since I’ve been blogging about it so much.
 I have never been paid to mention BBC and this post is not sponsored in any way.
 I just love the workout SO darn much and wanted to answer reader questions and share a little bit more about something that has quickly become a highlight in my day with you guys!
+I hope this post helps you know what to expect at a Burn Boot Camp workout!

 Questions of the Day